 - The people of Rome had a common ancestor (Javan) with the Greeks.

 For these reasons, a few commentators (especially Walid Shoebat) say that the Roman Empire can be considered an extension of the Grecian Empire, and that the real fourth kingdom was the Islamic Empire, which was eventually headquartered in Turkey.
 Islam exploded on the world scene in the sixth century A.D., and behaved very much like iron legs -- crushing and breaking everything in its path.
 Islam conquered all of the Middle East, conquered the Western portion of India (now called Pakistan), conquered all of North Africa, conquered Spain and part of France, and very nearly conquered all of Europe before being turned back.
 Although most English-speaking readers are ignorant of the Ottoman Empire, the Turkish Caliphate continued until 1924.

 Notice that there's an oddball fifth kingdom at the end, part iron and part clay.
 This last kingdom is struck by the "stone cut out without hands" and is shattered into pieces.
 Then the stone, representing Jesus the Jewish Messiah, becomes a great mountain.
 The God of heaven then sets up an everlasting kingdom under the Lordship of Jesus.

 Another key detail is that all five kingdoms appear to be existing together at the time of the end, because all are destroyed together when Jesus strikes the fifth kingdom.
 In other words, the first four kingdoms will appear to be resurrected and active at the time of the end.
-This is consistent with the multi-headed beast imagery that we'll study when we get to the Book of Revelation.
+This is consistent with the multi-headed beast imagery that we'll study when we get to the middle chapters of the Book of Revelation.
 This is also consistent with the imagery that we'll see in Daniel chapter 7.